-(5)Mr. Chapman received other compensation consisting of the payment of insurance premiums for group term life insurance in the amount of \$380.
-Mr. Chapman's employment with us ended in August 2003.
-(6)Ms. Black received other compensation consisting of the payment of insurance premiums for group term life benefits in the amount of \$264.
+Mr. Chapman received other compensation consisting of the payment of insurance premiums for group term life insurance in the amount of \$380.
+Mr. Chapman's employment with us ended in August 2003

+Mr. Chapman received other compensation consisting of the payment of insurance premiums for group term life insurance in the amount of \$312.
+Mr. Chapman's employment with us ended in August 2003